20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 Existing resources on CDS include:

-To learn more about Operational Data Standard, visit these resources:
+To learn more about TODS, visit these resources:

-This paper provides an overview of the data specifications and standards that are believed to be the most valuable in the transit and shared-mobility industries.
+This paper provides an overview of some of the data specifications and standards that are being tested and used for public transit and shared-mobility services.
 Many of the specifications listed above shape the public’s relationship with transit and shared mobility.
 Because of GBFS and GTFS, people across the world can readily access information about their transportation options in seconds.
 Moreover, they have given developers the opportunity to experiment with creative ways to provide new types of information to users of transit and shared mobility, which can promote equity, accessibility, and safety.
-In this regard, specifications are laying an important foundation for Mobility-as-a-Service (MaaS).
+In this regard, specifications are laying an important foundation for MaaS.

-Challenges exist, however, in that specifications for demand-responsive transportation, like TDS, GOFS, and GTFS-Flex, have not been widely accepted by the industry.
+Challenges exist, however, in that specifications for DRT, like TDS have not been widely accepted by the industry.
 In addition, learning and technical barriers often prevent the development of feeds depending on the resources, staffing, and institutional knowledge within a transit agency or organization.
-To address this challenge, states like California compel transit agencies to develop GTFS feeds through offering Minimum GTFS Guidelines, developed by California Integrated Travel Project (CAL-ITP).
-[28]
+To address this challenge, states like California compel transit agencies to develop GTFS feeds through offering Minimum GTFS Guidelines, developed by Cal-ITP.

 Broadly implemented data specifications and standards are fundamental in enabling and enhancing the MaaS experience.
-From creating new specifications to amending existing to further serve changing needs, these tools are vital in creating integrated, accessible, equitable and sustainable transportation networks.
+From creating new specifications to updating existing ones to further serve changing needs, these tools are vital in creating integrated, accessible, equitable and sustainable transportation networks.